endlesstravel/Love2dCS/README.md

 * The `love.thread` module in LÖVE is not supply, you can use [Threading.Thread](https://docs.microsoft.com/en-us/dotnet/api/system.threading.thread) in C# instead.
 * Most index begin from 1 at LÖVE.
 However, but index will begin from 0 at Love2dCS
 * Love2dCS provide more [build-in module](https://endlesstravel.github.io/#/module/build-in-module-index) to convience use.
-* Love2dCS currently supports Windows x86 / x64.
-Linux and OSX temporarily was not supported.
 * You can work with lua as well, but only `love.load` `love.update` and `love.draw` are native supported : [Work with lua](https://endlesstravel.github.io/#/tutorial/05.use-lua).
 The rest of callback function is not supported.
 * Love2dCS currently based on [LÖVE 11.1](https://love2d.org/wiki/11.1)